pwnjack/crusader/README.md

 Crusader also features a local web-server ([BrowserSync](http://www.browsersync.io)) to preview your work while you are developing, and some other interesting features, read on for more information.

 ## Getting Started
-To run Crusader you need all the following softwares installed in your computer.
+To run Crusader you need all the following softwares installed on your computer.

  - [Node](http://nodejs.org)
  - [Npm](https://www.npmjs.com)